ralfgad/SpeechCmdRecognition/README.md

-# Speech Command Recognition
+# Speech Digit Recognition with DNN

 ## A Keras implementation of neural attention model for speech command recognition

 This repository presents a recurrent attention model designed to identify keywords in short segments of audio.
 It has been tested using the Google Speech Command Datasets (v1 and v2).
-For a complete description of the architecture, please refer to [our paper](https://arxiv.org/abs/1808.08929).
+For a complete description of the architecture, please refer to [paper](https://arxiv.org/abs/1808.08929).

-Our main contributions are:
+Their main contributions are:

 - A small footprint model (201K trainable parameters) that outperforms convolutional architectures for speech command recognition (AKA keyword spotting);
 - A SpeechGenerator.py script that enables loading WAV files saved in .npy format from disk (like a Keras image generator, but for audio files);